linuxpiper/ansible-arch-setup/README.md

 ### Step 3: Update your system (optional)
 `sudo pacman -Syu`

 If you are running this project on a brand new, fresh Arch install, you can go ahead and update your system via pacman prior to running the playbook.
-You don't have to, but expect that the playbook will take a little longer when running for the first time.
+You don't have to, but expect that the playbook will take a little longer when running for the first time since it will do the updates.

 ### Step 4: Update the username variable (critical)